Environment

 • Awareness-raising initiatives promoting the use of sustainable transportation, such as the school’s participation in the national “May by Bike” challenge.

 For several years now, the University of Montpellier has been taking steps to promote biodiversity.
-With this in mind, it has banned the use of pesticides, favoring Mediterranean species that require little or no watering, and implementing differentiated management of its green spaces through delayed mowing and pruning to allow plants and the insects that depend on them to complete their full reproductive cycles, while taking into account the working conditions of gardeners and safety requirements.
+To this end, it has banned the use of pesticides, prioritizes Mediterranean plant species that require little or no watering, and implements a differentiated management approach for its green spaces—including delayed mowing and pruning—to allow plants and the insects that depend on them to complete their full reproductive cycles, while taking into account the working conditions of gardeners and safety requirements.

 The institution’s policy in this area aims to reduce its environmental footprint and promote sustainable practices among students and staff.
-This policy seeks to ensure that recycling guidelines align with local government collection procedures and are implemented across all campuses by raising awareness throughout the university community.
+This policy seeks to ensure that recycling guidelines align with local government collection procedures and are implemented across all campuses by raising awareness among the entire university community.

 The energy transition is a priority for the University of Montpellier, not only to reduce its carbon footprint but also to address economic constraints.
-Switching to renewable energy and reducing the institution’s energy consumption is therefore one of the University’s key objectives.
+Switching to renewable energy and reducing the university’s energy consumption are therefore among its major objectives.

 1. Photovoltaic panel installations:

-In this context, the installation of solar panels has emerged as a key initiative to reduce the institution’s carbon footprint.
-Through new construction and renovation projects, the institution has already installed photovoltaic panels over the past several years, notably at the IUT in Béziers.
-Additional self-consumption installation projects were launched in 2025 at the Richter site, the IUT in Nîmes, and the Saint Priest campus.
+In this context, the installation of solar panels is emerging as a key initiative to reduce the institution’s carbon footprint.
+As part of new construction and renovation projects, the institution has already been installing solar panels for several years, notably at the Béziers University Institute of Technology (IUT).
+Other self-consumption projects were launched in 2025 at the Richter site, the Nîmes University Institute of Technology (IUT), and the Saint Priest campus.

 2. Energy consumption management:

 For several years now, the University of Montpellier has been implementing a strategy focused on energy efficiency and building renovations, aimed at optimizing its resources while ensuring the quality of teaching and research.
-With the Energy Efficiency Plan, developed in 2022 at the request of the government, several concrete actions have been undertaken: raising awareness and fostering a sense of responsibility among staff and students for better energy management, building renovations, and the installation of electricity meters for improved monitoring and controlled consumption.
+With the Energy Efficiency Plan, developed in 2022 at the request of the government, several concrete actions have been undertaken: raising awareness and fostering a sense of responsibility among staff and students to improve energy management; renovating buildings; and installing electricity meters to enable better monitoring and controlled consumption.

 Environmental Issues and Social Responsibility See more